An ACT Government Website

 If your application is shortlisted, they will invite you to an interview.

-If you are successful at interview, they will tell you.
+If you are successful at interview and can join the program, they will tell you.

 If you are unsuccessful, you will be told once the process is complete.